gournge/copernicus-transactions/README.md

 ## Notes

-`delta = 1 / 47.15% = 2.12 ` makes sense as 47.15% is the average percent of export in relation to GDP (source: https://www.theglobaleconomy.com/rankings/exports/)
+`gamma = 1 / 47.15% = 2.12 ` makes sense as 47.15% is the average percent of export in relation to GDP (source: https://www.theglobaleconomy.com/rankings/exports/)